njanke96/psycho/README.md

 The perfect python script for the psycho ex-girlfriend.

-It's a script using twilio to send messages as someone else, in case they have blocked your number.
+It's a script using twilio to send messages as someone else, in case he (or she) has blocked your number.
 I made this to learn the twilio api.

 ## Setting up